-Another plus for mechanical contractors is that they can work in almost any industry.
-There are jobs for mechanical contractors in aircraft mechanics, structural mechanics, or sheet metal mechanics.
-Many mechanical contractors choose to be field service technicians, where they move between different job sites.
-Another job opportunity that is available for mechanical contractors is becoming a general contractor.
+Another plus for mechanical contractors is that they can work in almost any industry!
+There are jobs for mechanical contractors in aircraft mechanics, structural mechanics, sheet metal mechanics, and more.
+Additionally, many mechanical contractors choose to be field service technicians, where they move between different job sites.
+Another job opportunity available for mechanical contractors is becoming a general contractor.
 General contracting allows them to do a wide range of jobs in their contractor role.
 The development of 3D printing has also opened up doors for mechanical contractors, allowing them to work with this exciting new technology.

 How Do You Become a Mechanical Contractor?

-In addition to education, it is crucial to have on-the-job experience.
+In addition to your education and your license, it is crucial to have on-the-job experience.
 It's hard to help problem-solve when you haven't done the work yourself to know how each of the systems you work with operates.
 Once you have obtained your license, you can apply to entry-level positions or apprenticeships, where you will gain the knowledge and performance skills necessary to excel in your mechanical contractor career.

 Licensing in Illinois

-Illinois does not have a specific licensing, but as a mechanical contractor, you are required to hold an HVAC license.
-This license not only lets you do work as a mechanical contractor, but it also enables you to hire technicians.
+Illinois does not have a specific, state-wide mechanical contractor license; however, as a mechanical contractor, you are required to hold an HVAC license.
+This license lets you work as a mechanical contractor and also enables you to hire technicians.
 In Illinois, licenses for mechanical contractors are issued at the local level in counties and cities.
-Be sure to check the specific regulations of the city and county you are working in before starting a project.
+Be sure to check the specific regulations of the city and county you work in before applying to positions or starting a project.

-To acquire a license, you need to submit an application fee, surety bond, general liability insurance, licensed plumber information, business entity information, and job experience.
-You may also have to pass a contractor exam once you are approved for the license.
+To acquire a license, you must submit an application fee, surety bond, general liability insurance, licensed plumber information, business entity information, and job experience.
+You may also have to pass a contractor exam once approved for the license.
 Once you pass the qualifying exam, your license is issued.
 It is also important to note that licenses need to be renewed annually, and there are penalties if you don't have a valid license.